caprica/segment-amplitude-testing/README.md

 ## Test Scenarios

-I neI Four events are sent to Segment, with different `integrations` settings.
+Four events are sent to Segment, with different `integrations` settings.

 In the fragments below, it shows a fragment of the raw message received by Segment, visible in the sources debugger in the dashboard.